Collective contributions to polarization in political voting: Voter and contextual entropies

 As the widening spread of points on the maps suggest, voter complexity generally decreases over time as would be consistent with an account of increasing polarization.
 Previous to the \session{105} session, voter complexity is comparable across the two parties and likewise issue complexity is high as we show in Figure~\ref{fig:complexity}.
 Afterwards, voter complexity separates by majority-minority party, voter complexity overall drops, and issue complexity trends down.
 The pattern is quite striking especially in contrast to Figure~\ref{gr:vote margin} from which we obtain little indication of partisan polarization until the \session{113} Congress.
-Furthermore, the drop in issue entropy of about 1 bit for $K=3$ (and 1.5 bits for $K=4$) dominates the drop in voter entropy of about 0.3 bits (or 0.4 bits).
+Furthermore, the drop in issue entropy of about 1 bit for $K=3$ (and 1.5 bits for $K=4$) dominates the drop in voter entropy of about 0.3 bits (or 0.4 bits for $K=4$).
 This suggests that polarization is better explained in our model by the choice of in contexts in which the votes occur.
-Furthermore, the context entropy remains at about 4-5\,bits for $K=3$ and $K=4$, which correspond to 16-32 contextual configurations.
-While this seems limited in the face of the wider space of policy issues, it is still a high-dimensional problem far from a unidimensional, zero-bit scenario.
+Furthermore, the context entropy remains in the range of several bits for $K=3$ and $K=4$, which correspond contextual configurations numbering on the order of 10.
+While this seems limited in the face of the wider space of policy issues, it is far from a unidimensional, zero-bit scenario.